7-Year Child Concession

-6. Decisions from the Home Office are taking around 3-9 months.
-It may be shorter or it may be longer.
+6. Decisions from the Home Office are taking around 3-9 months, however, it could be shorter or longer.
 We chase the application without additional charge at reasonable intervals, as defined by us and keep you informed of any developments without any additional charge.

-Call, email us on firstname.lastname@example.org or use the enquiry box a the top right of the page.
+Call, email us on email@example.com or use the enquiry box at the top right of the page.
 We look forward to hearing from you.

 Submit your review